 I’ve had some grocery store disappointments in France and unfortunately, the disappointments have continued with Marks & Spencer, a British grocery store, closing most of its stores in Paris.
-I used to find a lot of good things there to supplement what I couldn’t find in the regular grocery store (like actual bacon!), but now the couple of stores that still exist post-Brexit are poorly stocked.
+I used to find a lot of great things there to supplement what I couldn’t find in the regular grocery store (like actually good bacon!), but now the couple of stores that still exist post-Brexit are poorly stocked.

 Clearly, I’m missing quite a few things…

 - BBQ sauce (Sweet Baby Ray’s is obviously the best)

 - Black beans—dried (I’ve found canned black beans by the brand Cassegrain but they are seasoned with lemongrass which I find odd.
 Dried black beans are starting to make an appearance in the capital, but it’s hit or miss.
 You can also check out asian supermarkets for black soybeans which can be used as a substitute.)

 - Chili powder (It exists here, but it doesn’t quite have the same full flavor, in my opinion.)

 - Enchilada sauce (Most of the Mexican supplies here are disturbingly sweet.)